Inventory management has come a long way since the time of physical counting.

 Every time you need to know something, you have to go down to the warehouse, count the stock.
 There are many SKUs (Stock Keeping Units) that companies had to handle.

-Along with SKU’s came problems related to handling those SKU’s.
+Along with SKU’s came problems related to handling those SKU’s, such as spoilage or dead stock.

 But what was the solution to these problems?
 Inventory management software.